inikulin/ineed/README.md

 console.log(processedHtml);
 ```

-`iwant` provides a wide variety of built-in collectors and reprocessors which covers most common use cases.
+`iwant` provides built-in collectors and reprocessors that covers a wide variety of common use cases.
 However, if you feel that something is missing, then you can easily extend it with custom plugins.